 gaining knowledge of the Hudson River ecosystem."

 The Hudson River Fund supports scientific research on all aspects of the Hudson River ecosystem, with emphasis on studies that bear on human uses of the system.
 Over the next five to ten years, the Foundation intends to invest in research in support of the following areas, with special emphasis in 2017 given to evaluating shorelines in relationship to human use, resiliency and habitat improvement, and ecosystem valuation.

 - Restoring the signature fisheries of the Hudson River to their full potential

 - Restoring and improving habitats within the Hudson River Estuary

-- Understanding the watershed and its influence on the Hudson River
+- Understanding the watershed (drainage basin) and its influence on the Hudson River

 - Evaluating climate change impacts and implications

 Please consult the 2017 Call for Proposals for further detail.